 Sumo supports the Graphite, Carbon 2.0, and Prometheus metric formats.
 For more information, see Metric Formats.

 HTTP Logs and Metrics source.
-You can use an HTTP source on hosted collector to collect Graphite or Carbon 2.0 metrics from environments where it is impractical to deploy an installed collector.
+You can use an HTTP source on hosted collector to collect Graphite, Carbon 2.0, and Prometheus metrics from environments where it is impractical to deploy an installed collector.

 Host Metrics source.
 You can use a host metrics source on an installed collector to collect CPU, memory, TCP, networking, and disk metrics on Linux and Windows machines.

 Amazon CloudWatch Source for Metrics.
 You can use a CloudWatch source on a hosted collector to collect metrics for a variety of AWS resources.